control-toolbox/MedicalResonanceImaging.jl/docs/src/saturation.md

 spin_plot(indirect_sol; size=(700, 350))
 ```

-From the following plot, one can see that the maximisation condition from the PMP is
-now well satisfied compared to the solution obtained from the direct method.
+From the following plot, we can conclude that the maximisation condition from the PMP is now well satisfied compared to the solution obtained from the direct method.

 ```@example main
 switching_plot(indirect_sol, H1, H01; size=(700, 800))